Xh0st/gemjar-wallet-android/app/theming.md

     ```

 ### Rebranding or customizing the theme
-AlphaWallet is one of the best Ethereum wallets to fork, so we have provided an easy way for you to customize it.
+GemjarWallet is one of the best Ethereum wallets to fork, so we have provided an easy way for you to customize it.

 ##### Changing fonts
 In `app/src/main/res/font`, simply replace the following files with your preferred font: